-EECŚ 660 Fundamentals of Computer Algorithms (3).
+EECS 660 Fundamentals of Computer Algorithms (3).
 Basic concepts and techniques in the design and analysis of computer algorithms.
 Models of computations.
 Simple lower bound theory and optimality of algorithms.
 Computationally hard problems and the theory of NP-Completeness.
 Introduction to parallel algorithms.
 Prerequisite: EECS 560 and either EECS 461 or MATH 526.

-EECS 662 Programming Languages (3) Formal definition of programming languages including specification of syntax and semantics.
+EECS 662 Programming Languages (3) For mal definition of programming languages including specification of syntax and semantics.
 Simple statements including precedence, infix, prefix, and postfix notation.
 Global properties of algorithmic languages including scope of declaration, storage allocation, grouping of statements, binding time of constituents, subroutines, co-routines, and tasks.
 Run-time representation of program and data structures.
 Prerequisites: EECS 368, EECS 388 and EECS 560.

 EECS 664 Introduction to Digital Communication Systems (3).
 An introduction to building digital communication systems in discrete time, including lectures and integrated laboratory exercises.
 Topics covered include signal spaces, base-band modulation, bandpass modulation, phase-locked loops, carrier phase recovery, symbol timing recovery, and basic performance analysis.
 Prerequisite: EECS 360 and 461.
+LBN

-LBN EECS 665 Compiler Construction (4).
+EECS 665 Compiler Construction (4).
 Compilation of simple expressions and statements.
 Organization of a compiler including symbol tables, lexical analysis, syntax analysis, intermediate and object code generation, error diagnostics, code optimization techniques and run-time structures in a block-structured language such as PASCAL or C. oassignments include using tools for lexer and parser generator, and intermediate, and object code generation techniques.
 Laboratory exercises will provide hands-on experience with the tools and concepts required for the programming assignments.
-Prerequisites: EECS 368, EECS 448, EECS generator, and intermediate, and object code generation techniques.
+Prerequisites: EECS 368, EECS 448, EECS 510 Programming assignments include using tools for lexer and parser generator, and intermediate, and object code generation techniques.
 Laboratory exercises will provide hands-on experience with the tools and concepts required for the programming assignments.
-Prerequisites: EECS
+Prerequisites: EECS 368, EECS 448, tools and concepts required for the programming assignments.
+Prerequisites: EECS 368, EECS 448, EECS 510.